$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Preliminaries

 We fix an $n$-regular tree $\sT_n$ with root $t_0$.
 Recursively, we can associate a \emph{quantum seed} $(\Lambda(t),\tB(t),x(t))$ with each vertex $t$ of the $n$-regular tree \st we have \begin{enumerate} \item $(\Lambda(t_0),\tB(t_0),x(t_0))=(\Lambda,\tB,x)$, where $x=(x_1,\cdots,x_m)$, and \item if there exists an edge labeled $k$ connecting two vertices $t$ and $t'$, then the two quantum seeds $(\Lambda(t'),\tB(t'),X(t'))$ and $(\Lambda(t),\tB(t),X(t))$ are related by the \emph{mutation} at $k$, \cf \cite{KimuraQin11}. \end{enumerate}

 We define the $x$-variables to be $x_i(t)$, $1\leq i\leq m$, $t\in\sT_n$.
 Those $x$-variables $x_i(t)$ with $1\leq i\leq n$ are called the \emph{quantum cluster variables}.
-The \emph{quantum cluster monomials} are the monomials of the quantum cluster variables contained in any common quantuam seed.
+The \emph{quantum cluster monomials} are the monomials of the quantum cluster variables contained in any common quantum seed.

 Let $\cF$ denote the skew-field of fractions of the quantum torus $\cT$.
 The \emph{quantum cluster algebra} $\qClAlg$ over $(R,v)$ is the $(+,*)$-subalgebra of the skew-field generated by the $x$-variables and the elements $x_{j}^{-1}$ for all $j>n$.
 According to the \emph{Quantum Laurent phenomenon}, \cf \cite[Section 5]{BerensteinZelevinsky05} , $\qClAlg$ is contained in the quantum torus $\torus$.